MassChallenge

 Grant in 2017

-Waypoint Labs, founded in 2016 and based in Boston, Massachusetts, specializes in developing real-time movement software that utilizes augmented reality to enhance the efficiency of front-line workers.
-The company enables trainers to create three-dimensional instructions accessible through AR headsets, such as the Microsoft HoloLens, facilitating improved knowledge capture and distribution on the job.
-Waypoint Labs focuses on helping businesses spatially map their assets and environments in 3D, tagging them with relevant information to monitor and track both assets and workforce.
-This innovative approach aims to foster safer and more productive workplaces.
-Waypoint Labs became a subsidiary of PTC Inc. in June 2018, shortly after its inception at MIT in November 2017.
+Waypoint Labs, founded in 2016 and based in Boston, Massachusetts, specializes in real-time movement software that leverages augmented reality to enhance the productivity of front-line workers.
+The company, which originated from MIT, enables trainers to create three-dimensional instructional content that can be accessed via augmented reality headsets, such as Microsoft HoloLens.
+Its software facilitates the spatial mapping of assets and environments in three dimensions, allowing businesses to tag these assets with relevant information and monitor both workforce and equipment effectively.
+This innovative approach aims to improve workplace safety and efficiency.
+Waypoint Labs became a subsidiary of PTC Inc. in June 2018.

 Adhark